India News | Rajya Sabha Polls: Congress to Suspend Haryana MLA Kuldeep Bishnoi for Cross Voting | LatestLY

 "He (Congress MLA Kuldeep Bishnoi) has voted openly after listening to his inner conscience.
 I can say that he has faith in PM Modi's policies and ideology.
 He didn't even think what Congress party is going to do with him after this," he added.

-After the Congress lost the seat, Bishnoi, MLA from Adampur, tweeted a cryptic message today."I have the ability to crush the fun, Do not leave the forest because of the fear of snakes. good morning," he tweeted.
+After the Congress lost the seat, Bishnoi, MLA from Adampur, tweeted a cryptic message today."I have the ability to crush the snake's hood.
+Do not leave the forest because of the fear of snakes. good morning," he tweeted.

 Before the polling day, both the BJP-JJP alliance and Congress legislators were shifted to resorts to slash possibilities of poaching.
 While the BJP-JJP alliance had lodged their MLAs in a resort in Chandigarh, the Congress leaders were moved to a resort in Delhi.The polling to elect the members of the Upper House of the Parliament on 16 Rajya Sabha seats spread across four states took place on June 10 amid speculations of horse-trading and fears of cross-voting.Last week, 41 candidates from 11 states- Uttar Pradesh, Tamil Nadu, Andhra Pradesh, Bihar, Odisha, Madhya Pradesh, Punjab, Chhattisgarh, Uttarakhand, Jharkhand and Telangana were elected unopposed.
 (ANI)